BuckyMaler/exploration-ssr/react-redux-ssr/README.md

 1. [Create a developer account](https://unsplash.com/join)
 2. [Create a new application](https://unsplash.com/oauth/applications/new)
-3. Copy your application's access key and paste it in a file named `.env` in the `react-redux-ssr` directory
+3. Copy your application's access key and paste it in a file named `.env.local` in the `react-redux-ssr` directory

 ```
 RAZZLE_API_ACCESS_KEY=abcdef